 The Knowledge Center at Chaddock (TKC) reinforces Chaddock's reputation as a leader in the field of developmental trauma and attachment by directed efforts towards clinicians, educators, and families whose lives and work are impacted by developmental trauma and attachment disorders, as well as capacity building for non-profit leaders.
 The January 2020 release of Chaddock's second book, Raising the Challenging Child, fueled momentum for The Knowledge Center for 2020.
 The book reached #1 in new releases in Parenting and #1 in Christian Family and Relationships on Amazon

-68 Training events both online and in-person across the country involving 1,588 participants
+56 Training events both online and in-person across the country involving 1,588 participants in eight countries

-200,300+ Downloads on TKC's weekly Attachment Theory in Action podcast, hosted by Chaddock Director of Program Strategy Karen Buckwalter, a 400% increase over FY19
+294,000+ Downloads on TKC's weekly Attachment Theory in Action podcast, hosted by Chaddock Director of Program Strategy Karen Buckwalter

 100+ Countries listening to the ATIA podcast